Understanding Your Health Savings Account

 HSA Top 10 Frequently Asked Questions

 Using a health savings account to supplement your current health insurance coverage is a great way to save money on your health care costs.
 Along with saving money on your health care costs, your HSA can get your money working for you by earning interest.
 And, you can save your HSA money tax-free.
 If you have a high-deductible health insurance plan and have not yet read Comparison and Qualification Guidelines for HSAs, FSAs, & HRAs, do that first.
-Then, if you have decided that an HSA is for you, check out these Top 10 HSA Frequently Asked Questions below to get a jump-start on understanding your HSA.
+Here are some Top 10 HSA Frequently Asked Questions to get a jump-start on understanding your HSA.

 Top 10 Health Savings Account, HSA Frequently Asked Questions: